pvcraven/web-development-class/source/tutorials/java_environment/java_environment.rst

 Ok!
 That was *too much work*.
 Let's deploy our web applications using an IDE.

 Download and install IntelliJ_.
 You can get a student license for free.
+We (Simpson) have a link where you can quickly get a license.
+See the Scholar website for that link.

+It is
-It is also possible to use Eclipse, but IntelliJ seems to be the better choice now.
+also possible to use Eclipse, but IntelliJ seems to be the better choice now.

 Go ahead and enable these options while installing: